-Figure B-1 shows the totals by disease category for 2019 for the two available reporting systems: the Bureau of Labor Statistics/CT Dept. of Labor (BLS) survey and the Workers' Compensation (WC) First Reports of Injury.
+Figure B-1 shows the totals by disease category for 2019 for the three reporting systems: the Bureau of Labor Statistics/CT Dept. of Labor (BLS) survey, the Occupational Injury and Illness Surveillance System (OIISS, based on physician reports) and the Workers' Compensation (WC) First Reports of Injury.
 Categories have been combined to make comparisons as close as possible; however, differences in the systems' definitions make comparisons complex.
 For example, Workers' Compensation only requires reporting for lost-time or restricted duty cases; the BLS system requires all occupational illnesses to be reported, although the BLS data is based on only a sample of employers.
 The BLS/CTDOL system discontinued collecting "repetitive trauma" as a category in 2002, so MSD has been estimated based on the proportion of "other illness" in the 2001 dataset, which was 85%.
 See Appendix 1 for a complete description of methods.